Indian Journal of Medical Research

-The Indian Journal of Medical Research is a peer-reviewed online open-access medical journal, available as a print-on-demand compilation.
+The Indian Journal of Medical Research is a peer-reviewed open-access medical journal.
 It is published by Medknow Publications on behalf of the Indian Council of Medical Research.
 Since 1977, it has been published monthly with six issues per volume.
 The journal publishes original "technical and clinical studies related to health, ethical and social issues" in biomedical research as well as narrative and evidence-based review articles.
-The current editor-in-chief is Anju Sharma (Indian Council of Medical Research), who took up the position in January 2012 after previously having served in associate editor positions.
+The editor-in-chief is Samiran Panda who took up the position in July 2022.
 In addition to regular issues, the journal publishes special issues and supplements, with the latter published under a different ISSN.